 If you haven't heard already, opioids are one of the top commonly abused substances in the United States.
-In fact, officials and academics across the country have called the opioid epidemic one of the most series drug problems in the last ten years.
+In fact, officials and academics across the country have called the opioid epidemic one of the most serious drug problems in the last ten years.
 Everyday, over 130 people die from overdosing on opioids in the United States.

 In this substance abuse blog series, we're going break down what opioids are, their health effects, and talk about how big of an epidemic it really is.